Analytic genericity of diffusing orbits in a priori unstable Hamiltonian systems: Setup and Main Result

 Here, $p=(p_1,\cdots,p_n)$ and $q=(q_1,\cdots,q_n)$ are symplectically conjugate variables, $I=(I_1,\cdots,I_d)$ and $\vph=(\vph_1,\cdots,\vph_d)$ are symplectically conjugate variables, and $\T=\R/2\pi\Z$.
 The unperturbed Hamiltonian $H_0$ is given by

 Here, the symbol $\pm$ in \eqref{unperturbed_H} means that one can take either the plus sign $``+"$ or the minus sign $``-"$ in front of each pendulum $\frac{1}{2}p_i^2+V_i(q_i)$.
 The whole perturbation term $\vep H_1$ is assumed to be real analytic and periodic on time $t$ with a period $2\pi$.
-The unperturbed part $H_0$ represents a $d$-degree-of-freedom rotator plus $n$ pendulums.
+The unperturbed part $H_0$ represents a $d$-degree-of-freedom rotator plus $n$ pendulums. $H_0$ is not necessarily convex, and the induced inner dynamics is not necessarily a twist map.

 Throughout this paper, we assume the following conditions on $H_0$: \begin{enumerate} \item [\textbf{(H1)}] $h(I)$ and each $V_i(q_i)$ with $i\in\{1,\cdots, n\}$ are of class $C^{r}$ with the extended integer $r\in [3, \infty)\cup\{\infty, \omega\}$. \item [\textbf{(H2)}] For each $i$, the function $V_i:\T\to\R $ has a unique maximum point which is non-degenerate in the sense of Morse.
 Without loss of generality and to simplify the notation, we may always assume the maximum point $q_{_{\textup{max}}}=0$. \end{enumerate}